robertdebock/ansible-role-python_pip/README.md

 Python-pip
 =========

-Have Pythons PIP available.
+Adds Pythons PIP to your system.

 Requirements
 ------------

-This role required the EPEL repository to be available on RHEL/CentOS. robertdebock.epel can be used for that.
+For Red Hat or CentOS systems this role required the EPEL repository to be available on RHEL/CentOS. robertdebock.epel can be used for that.
+Other systems typically have the required packages in their repositories.
+Adding the dependency robertdebock.epel only installs EPEL to Red Hat and CentOS systems, others will be skipped.

 Role Variables
 --------------